-“No ego, just good science and collaboration”
+“No ego, just good science, care and collaboration”

 We focus on good, transparent, ethical research and collaboration.
 Its not only trauma, but resuscitation by surgical and hybrid techniques.
 EVTM is now an established concept, published in high ranked journals and spreading to more centers.
 We hope to increase this multidisciplinary effort and establish a great global collaboration to help our patients.